How to Know If Your Organization Is Ready to Hand Off Marketing

 That is the moment to stop pretending it will get handled internally.

-Sign 4: You Want The Outcome, Not The Education
+Sign 4: You Need Ownership, Not Education

 If you are in the second group, handing it off is not avoidance.
 It is a mature operating decision.